Try Out Our NEW Disneyland Ticket Calculator!

 Without a doubt, one of the perks of staying at one of the value resorts at Disney World is the budget-friendly room rates, and Disney’s pop culture resort is no exception.
 Averaging around $178 a night for a standard room, Pop Century is one of the cheapest Disney World hotels.

 That being said, your actual room rate depends on a variety of factors including your travel dates, how close you want to be to hotel amenities, and what sort of view you’d like.
-Disney Pop Century Resort prices are subject to increase over holidays like Christmas and spring break as well as for guestrooms close to the main lobby and/or with views of the hotel pools.
+Pop Century resort prices are subject to increase over holidays like Christmas and spring break as well as for guestrooms close to the main lobby and/or with views of the hotel pools.
 In contrast, visiting during the slow season or opting for a farther room or one with a view of the parking lot will net you lower rates.

-Basic standard rooms are the cheapest option at Pop Century, with rates starting in the upper $100s to low $200s in the low season and climbing up to the mid-$300s over the high season.
+Basic standard rooms are the cheapest option at Disney’s Pop Century Resort, with rates starting in the upper $100s to low $200s in the low season and climbing up to the mid-$300s over the high season.
 Pop Century preferred rooms with pool views are the most expensive rooms available at the Disney pop culture resort and are typically available for around $200 during the slow months or as much as $400 over the busy winter holidays.

 • Standard Room: $174 to $367